Center for Law and the Biosciences Fellowship

 Located at the heart of the world’s biotechnology industry and inside a preeminent research university, the Center brings together academics, lawyers, scientists, policy-makers, and students.
 Through conferences, workshops, lectures, and academic courses, the Center promotes research and public discourse on the ethical, legal, scientific, economic, and social implications of accelerated technological change in the life sciences.
 For more information, visit our website at clb.stanford.edu.

 The Center for Law and the Biosciences Fellowship is a residential fellowship that provides an opportunity to conduct research in the dynamic environment of Stanford Law School.
 We prefer two-year fellowships to help the fellow complete a significant body of independent scholarship, but we are willing to consider one-year terms.
 We expect fellows to dedicate most of their time to pursuing their proposed research projects, while dedicating about one-sixth of their time to organizing and implementing other Center activities, including our annual conference, our monthly speaker series, our biweekly journal club, and our other activities, as well as writing for our blog.
 Fellows are encouraged to attend weekly faculty lunch seminars and participate in activities with the other fellows at Stanford Law School to learn more about their legal scholarship and academic life.
-For the 2014-2015 fellowship, we will provide fellows with office space, a competitive stipend, and a generous benefits package.
+For the 2015-2016 fellowship, we will provide fellows with work space, a competitive stipend, and a generous benefits package.
 Applicants should have a JD or other doctoral level degree (MD, PhD) in a relevant area.
-A law degree is a significant advantage, but is not a requirement.
+A law degree is a substantial advantage, but is not a requirement.

 The Application Process: